tensorflow/docs/site/en/api_docs/python/tf/keras/utils.md

 [`class GeneratorEnqueuer`](../../tf/keras/utils/GeneratorEnqueuer.md): Builds a queue out of a data generator.

-[`class HDF5Matrix`](../../tf/keras/utils/HDF5Matrix.md): Representation of HDF5 dataset to be used instead of a Numpy array.

 [`class OrderedEnqueuer`](../../tf/keras/utils/OrderedEnqueuer.md): Builds a Enqueuer from a Sequence.

 [`class Progbar`](../../tf/keras/utils/Progbar.md): Displays a progress bar.